nduhamell/simple-contact-form/README.md

 Simple Contact Form
 ====================================

 A contact form that takes submissions and emails it to a desired email address.
-If yoi notice any issues submit a request.
+If you notice any issues submit a request.

 Versions
 ============